pymc-devs/pytensor/doc/library/config.rst

     Default: ``True``

-    This determines whether or not Pytensor's garbage collector is used for intermediate results.
-To use less memory, Pytensor frees the intermediate results as soon as they are no longer needed.
-Disabling Pytensor's garbage collection allows Pytensor to reuse buffers for intermediate results between function calls.
-This speeds up Pytensor by spending less time reallocating space during function evaluation and can provide significant speed-ups for functions with many fast :class:`Op`\s, but it also increases Pytensor's memory usage.
+    This determines whether or not PyTensor's garbage collector is used for intermediate results.
+To use less memory, PyTensor frees the intermediate results as soon as they are no longer needed.
+Disabling PyTensor's garbage collection allows PyTensor to reuse buffers for intermediate results between function calls.
+This speeds up PyTensor by spending less time reallocating space during function evaluation and can provide significant speed-ups for functions with many fast :class:`Op`\s, but it also increases PyTensor's memory usage.

 .. attribute:: config.scan__allow_output_prealloc